-Homemade applesauce (recipe here) Sour cream or Greek yogurt (for garnish)
+- sour cream or greek yogurt (for garnish)

-1. Shred potatoes with a food processor or a box grater.
-With cheesecloth or a clean tea towel, squeeze as much liquid from gratings as
+- Shred potatoes with a food processor or a box grater.
+With cheesecloth or a clean tea towel, squeeze as much liquid from gratings aspossible.

-3. Drain on paper towels, and serve right away, or cook ahead, and reheat on baking pans in a 200°F oven.
-Serves 6-8.
+- Drain on paper towels, and serve right away, or cook ahead, and reheat on baking pans in a 200°F oven.